stenglein-lab/2017_GDW/Mapping_Assembly/mapping_assembly_exercise.md

 	-m 12 -t 4   					# use 12 Gb of RAM and 4 cores
 ```

 SPAdes will output a bunch of status messages to the screen as it runs the assembly.
-Can you tell what the different steps do?
+Can you tell what the different assembly steps are?

-After SPAdes finishes, there will be output files in the SRR1984309_spades_assembly folder.
+After SPAdes finishes, there will be output files in the `SRR1984309_spades_assembly` folder.
 The key ones are:

 - contigs.fasta:   the assembled contigs in FASTA format
 - scaffolds.fasta: scaffolds in FASTA format